Heartland Signal

 Read More

-North Dakota property tax plan spurs debate about hurting local schools, governments
+Economy North Dakota property tax plan spurs debate about hurting local schools, governments By MIKE MOEN Prairie News Service – 10/31/23

 There are warnings of cuts to municipal governments and schools, and some loss of local control for budget decisions, amid efforts to eliminate property taxes in North Dakota.
 Organizers of a ...